simonrus/about/notes/learning/notes/Active2020-07-06-PGMTutorialp3w2.md

 * pairwise factors $$P(C_{i}, C_{i+1})$$ describes pairwise letters probability

-# Number of parameters as CPD model
+# Number of parameters in CPD model

 ## Direct counting using factor graph
 Let's try to represent our model as the MN with the following structure